DolphDev/WeThePeople/README.md

 # WeThePeople
-Api Wrapper for we the People
+Api Wrapper for We the People